 Making sure that your text is easy to read can take a bit of effort, but it’s worth the time and energy.
 Here are some guidelines to help you.

 Kind of obvious, but use a font size that is large enough to read.

 The average adult reading speed is 200 words per minute (wpm), so an ideal font size for body text would be 16px at minimum, but 18-20px might be better if you want to make sure people can easily read your content.

 Colour & Contrast

-As mentioned above, use font colors and styles that contrast against each other, as well as against any background colors you may use in your design scheme.
+As mentioned above, use font colours and styles that contrast against each other, as well as against any background colours you may use in your design scheme.

-This will ensure that no matter what background color or image you choose, the colors used in your text will stand out enough so they don’t blend in with their surroundings.
+This will ensure that no matter what background colour or image you choose, the colours used in your text will stand out enough so they don’t blend in with their surroundings.